Kenya

 We flew directly from IGIA, New Delhi, to Jomo Kenyatta International Airport, Nairobi.
-Beating the jet lag, we just dropped our luggage at the AirBnB, asked our host about what we can do for the day, booked an Uber and set out!
+Beating the jet lag, we just dropped our luggage at the AirBnB, asked our host about what we could do for the day, booked an Uber, and set out!

 Here’s all that we did in just 48 hours in Nairobi!